Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/091-R_downstream_functionalAnalysis.md

 exercises: 10
 questions:
 - "What is functional enrichment analysis?"
-- "How to perform functional enrichment analysis?"
-- "How to visualise functionally enriched Gene ontologies (GO) / pathways as networks?"
+- "What are Gene Ontologies?"

 objectives:
 - "Understand what is Functional enrichment analysis."